Contributing to Regions

 We act based on our Charter of Corporate Conduct, which is our declaration to earn the trust and empathy of society, and our Code of Ethics and Conduct, which outlines the specific details.
-These policies express support for and cooperation with local governments, services for the development of regions, fostering future generations, and contributing to overseas communities.
-In line with them, we carry out a wide range of measures from a comprehensive perspective that embraces concerns for the environment, economy, and society of regional societies.
+These policies express coexistence with local communities by aiming to broadly coexist with society through contribution to the development of local communities not only in Japan.
+In accordance with this, we implement a variety of measures for the local community from a comprehensive perspective including economic, social and environmental aspects.

 History of Partnership Agreements Formed

 |Disaster agreement||Local disaster prevention, collection, sorting, storage and transportation of relief supplies, and temporary staffing, etc. in the event of a disaster||91|

 *As of March 31, 2021

 Maintaining local transportation infrastructure